4 Tips for DIY Home Network Security

 4. Other important things you can do

 Your computers, phones, routers, switches, security cameras etc all contain software and firmware that is updated from time to time by their respective manufacturers.
-Keeping the software up to date ensures reliability of course, but ensures that the security is also updated too.
+Keeping the software up to date ensures security and reliability.

-Wifi is convienient, but it is slow and insecure when compared to a wired connection.
+WiFi is convienient, but it is slow and insecure when compared to a wired connection.
 If the location you work from in your home is permanent, consider running a Cat5 or higher Ethernet cable from your home router to your computer.
-Connecting by Ethernet instead of Wifi is much more secure than Wifi, and much faster too.
+Connecting by Ethernet instead of Wifi is faster and more secure than WiFi.
 If you are building a new home or renovating your current home, now is the ideal time to run Ethernet cable to where you need it.

 Empowering Your Digital Journey